Thank you for your interest.

 The criminal legal and prison systems in Illinois can often feel like a jigsaw puzzle, full of interlocking laws, policies, and eccentricities that can be overwhelming even to experienced advocates.
 Restore Justice publishes a series of “Know More” posts.
 Each post will provide a straightforward overview of a different aspect of the Illinois criminal legal system.

-While no strict legal definition for de facto life exists, the United States Sentencing Commission defines the cutoff for de facto life at 470 months, just shy of 40 years.
+As mentioned above, the Illinois Supreme Court established more than 40 years as as a de facto life sentence.
+(The United States Sentencing Commission defines the cutoff for de facto life at 470 months, just shy of 40 years.)

-In 2009, the Supreme Court ruled in Miller v.
-Alabama that sentencing juveniles to mandatory life without the possibility of parole was unconstitutional.
-While the interpretation was narrow, the ruling has allowed roughly eighty people in Illinois to be re-sentenced and in many cases released.
+In 2009, the US Supreme Court ruled in Miller v.
+Alabama that sentencing people younger than 18 to mandatory life without the possibility of parole was unconstitutional.
+While the interpretation was narrow, the ruling has allowed people in Illinois serving life in prison for crimes that happened when they were children to be re-sentenced and in many cases released.
+The Buffer ruling has extended these Miller protections and allowed some people sentenced as children to more than 40 years the opportunity to seek new sentences.

 Other reform and advocacy organizations use different definitions for de facto life.
 The Sentencing Project, for instance, defines virtual life at fifty years: for national statistics, check out their broad look at extreme sentences.